XgridInc/xc3/infrastructure/modules/serverless/README.md

 ### Limitations

-The module does not include encryption on evironment variables in lambda functions as well as tracing.
+The module does not include encryption on environment variables in lambda functions as well as tracing.

 ### License